RedDirtBits/nixos/xps15/README.md

 When I started this I thought I would be smart.
 I'll create separate configurations.
 One as a base, initial install configuration, one for testing, and one that will be running on the computer.
 As one can imagine this became quite unweildly very quickly.
 I still have a quite a bit to learn before I try to introduce things like Flake and Home Manager.
 So I made the decision to work from one configuration file.
 I am the only user on this particular PC, no one has ever used it other than me, so why add in all the complexity especially at these early stages?

 In addition to this I found through using the configuration on bare metal, and testing in a VM, that much of the configuration, though originally intended for my Dell XPS15 specifically, transfered nicely to VM's and other hardware I have.
 Seeing this it just made more sense to use a single configuration file but with my own weird and strange twists.
-Namely in the fact that there are a lot of options that are currently commented out and I explore and understand the ones that aren't.
+Namely in the fact that there are a lot of options that are currently commented out as I explore and understand the ones that aren't.

 I mentioned in the [partitioning](https://github.com/RedDirtBits/nixos/blob/main/docs/002-repartitioning.md) that I did things a little weird in that I tend to do things in stages.
 One of the reasons for this is that I like to take good notes on such things.
 So my generations menu selection tends to grow quite rapidly as I try new thing and make micro steps so I can capture what I hope to be, useful information.
 Don't be hatin' on me, I mentioned I was a little unconventional.